 A column I wrote about 10th anniversary of MacFixIt [Ten Good Years, March 2006] provides much more history of the site, including screenshots of how the site's home page looked in its early days.

-From October 2003 to August 2009, after having stepped down as editor, I wrote a monthly column for MacFixIt, titled mac.column.ted.
+From October 2003 to August 2009, I wrote a monthly column for MacFixIt, titled mac.column.ted.
 Each column focused on some current issue in the Mac universe, most often with troubleshooting but also veering off into other directions.
 You can see a partial list of these columns via this MacFixIt link.

-My final column [The Demise of Troubleshooters?, August 2009] included a personal farewell to the site.
+My final column [The Demise of Troubleshooters?, August 2009] included a brief farewell to the site.

 Reviews and Awards